holodeck-b2b/bdxr-common/README.md

 # BDXR Common
 This library contains a set of classes for developing 4-corner model solutions based on specifications from the OASIS BDXR Technical Committee, like BDXL and SMP.
-This library focusses on the development of client software that uses existing _Service Metadata Locators_ and _Publishers_ in the network to retrieve meta-data on participants in the network.
+This library focuses on the development of client software that uses existing _Service Metadata Locators_ and _Publishers_ in the network to retrieve meta-data on participants in the network.
 It uses a generic data model for the participant meta-data maintained by the <i>Service Metadata Publishers</i> that abstracts from the actual specification.
 It includes implementations for both the OASIS specifications and the ones in use in the PEPPOL eDelivery Network.
 A configurable component to query a SMP is included.

 __________________
 Lead developer: Sander Fieten